AndrewSRea/My_Learning_Port/JavaScript/Client-side_Web_APIs/Drawing_Graphics/README.md

 **Note**: The [`<input>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) `range` and `color` types are supported fairly well across browsers, with the exception of Internet Explorer versions less than 10; also, Safari doesn't yet support `color`.
 If your browser doesn't support these inputs, they will fall back to simple text fields and you'll just have to enter valid color/number values yourself.

 <hr>

+## WebGL

+It's now time to leave 2D behind, and take a quick look at 3D canvas.
+3D canvas content is specified using the [WebGL API](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API), which is a completely separate API from the 2D canvas API, even though they both render onto [`<canvas>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) elements.

+WebGL is based on [OpenGL](https://developer.mozilla.org/en-US/docs/Glossary/OpenGL) (Open Graphics Library), and allows you to communicate directly with the computer's [GPU](https://developer.mozilla.org/en-US/docs/Glossary/GPU).
+As such, writing raw WebGL is closer to low level languages such as C++ than regular JavaScript; it is quite complex but incredibly powerful.

+### Using a library

+Because of its complexity, most people write 3D graphics code using a third party JavaScript library such as [Three.js](https://developer.mozilla.org/en-US/docs/Games/Techniques/3D_on_the_web/Building_up_a_basic_demo_with_Three.js), [PlayCanvas](https://developer.mozilla.org/en-US/docs/Games/Techniques/3D_on_the_web/Building_up_a_basic_demo_with_PlayCanvas), or [Babylon.js](https://developer.mozilla.org/en-US/docs/Games/Techniques/3D_on_the_web/Building_up_a_basic_demo_with_Babylon.js).
+Most of these work in a similar way, providing functionality to create primitive and custom shapes, position viewing cameras and lighting, covering surfaces with textures, and more.
+They handle the WebGL for you, letting you work on a higher level.

+Yes, using one of these means learning another new API (a third party one, in this case), but they are a lot simpler than coding raw WebGL.

+### Recreating our cube

+Let's look at a simple example of how to create something with a WebGL library.
+We'll choose [Three.js](https://developer.mozilla.org/en-US/docs/Games/Techniques/3D_on_the_web/Building_up_a_basic_demo_with_Three.js), as it is one of the most popular ones.
+In this tutorial, we'll create the 3D spinning cube we saw earlier.

+1. To start with, make a local copy of [index.html](https://github.com/mdn/learning-area/blob/master/javascript/apis/drawing-graphics/threejs-cube/index.html) in a new folder, then save a copy of [metal003.png](https://github.com/mdn/learning-area/blob/master/javascript/apis/drawing-graphics/threejs-cube/metal003.png) in the same folder.